WhackoJacko/Jetee/docs/index.rst

     Branch name to checkout, this also can be the full 40-character SHA-1 hash, the literal string HEAD, or a tag name.

-.. attribute:: Project.processes

-    A list of processes that should be run in the primary service.

 .. attribute:: Project.env_variables

     Dictionary of environment variables to be set for each process.